-At Common Law, a sale of goods a non-owner is incompetent.
+At Common Law, a sale of goods by a non-owner is incompetent.
 As it is contrary to the principle of Nemo dat i.e. one cannot give what he has not.

 It means that a seller cannot give to the buyer a better title to the goods than he himself has.
-The principle of Nemo dat was developed the Common Law to protect the true owners of goods.
+The principle of Nemo dat was developed by the Common Law to protect the true owners of goods.

 However, its strict application interferes with commercial transaction in that the bona fide purchaser cannot acquire a god title if the seller had none.

 In the words of Lord Denning in Bishop Gate Motor Finance Corporation v.
 Transport Brakes Ltd,